magarena/magarena/release/README.txt

     add cardbuilder to rendering of permanents
       allow IRenderable card to take a permanent's current subtypes enable images for token permanents
-    Custom scrollbar with a more minimalist style to default "nimbus".

 - added the following to the card script: support create token phrasing